Skyline (film series): Skyline (2010)

 Jarrod and Elaine take a trip to Southern California for a getaway trip and to visit his friend named Terry.
-Their vacation quickly turns into a horrific weekend of terror, when an alien invasion follows a night of hypnotizing strange lights in the sky.
+Their vacation quickly turns into an horrific weekend of terror, when an alien invasion follows a night of hypnotizing strange lights in the sky.
 What starts off as a city under attack, quickly becomes a worldwide takeover.
 While the city is under attack and thousands of terrified people are abducted into the ships, Jarrod and Elaine work together with their companions to survive the ensuing global genocide.

 Beyond Skyline (2017)

 During an alien invasion, Detective Mark Corley braves the warzone and infiltrates their ships, after his estranged son named Trent is abducted.
 Upon entering the spacecraft, Corley works with some unlikely allies in his rescue efforts.
 While aboard the ship Corley discovers that the extraterrestrials are harvesting humans for their brainpower.
 In his pursuits, he receives assistance from a friendly alien lifeform, who's revealed to be living embodiment of Jerrod's intelligence.
 As Elaine passes away giving birth to their daughter, Jerrod and Detective Corley work together to free Trent and escape the spaceship, while protecting the newborn from its otherworldly inhabitants.
 During the ensuing fight, Trent is overpowered and his brain is harvested to be used by one of the aliens.
 When the flying saucer takes a crash-landing into Southeast Asia, the team must form an alliance with a small group of survivors to take back the planet.
 Meanwhile, it's discovered that exposure to the DNA altering technology has left the baby Rose, who ages rapidly, with enhanced powers and abilities that may be key to defeating the planetary invaders.